 These crispy Bean and Cheese Tacos are the perfect quick and easy meal!
 Made with just a handful of ingredients, these simple vegetarian tacos are ready in no time and are sure to become a family favorite.

-Fold your refried beans into tortillas and seal them shut and now you've got yourself a delicious solution to these taco problems.
-Fry them in a skillet until they're crispy and you're never going to want a regular taco again.
+Fold your refried beans into tortillas and seal them shut, and now you've got yourself a delicious solution to these taco problems—tidy tacos!
+Fry them in a skillet until they're crispy, and you're never going to want a regular taco again.
 (Okay, I take that back.
 I still love Tempeh Tacos.)

-Of course, I can't forget to mention that these tacos are a cinch to make and they're the kind of dinner recipe even the pickiest eaters in the house will devour.
+As a busy working mom, I love that these tacos are a cinch to make.
+They're the kind of dinner recipe even the pickiest eaters in the house will devour.
+As a nutritionist, I love that they're loaded with satisfying, plant-based protein.
 Now that's a win, right?

 You'll find detailed instructions in the printable recipe card at the end of this post.
 For now here's a step-by-step overview, complete with photos!